 In 1960, Bob Hicok was born in Grand Ledge, Michigan.
-His most recent collection, This Clumsy Living (University of Pittsburgh Press, 2007), was awarded the 2008 Bobbitt Prize from the Library of Congress.
-His other books are Insomnia Diary (Pitt, 2004), Animal Soul (Invisible Cities Press, 2001), a finalist for the National Book Critics Circle Award, Plus Shipping (BOA, 1998), and The Legend of Light (University of Wisconsin, 1995), which received the Felix Pollak Prize in Poetry and was named a 1997 ALA Booklist Notable Book of the Year.
-A recipient of three Pushcart Prizes, Guggenheim and two NEA Fellowships, his poetry has been selected for inclusion in five volumes of Best American Poetry.
+His most recent collection, Elegy Owed, was published by Copper Canyon Press in 2014.
+This Clumsy Living (University of Pittsburgh Press, 2007) was awarded the 2008 Bobbitt Prize from the Library of Congress.
+His other books are Insomnia Diary (University of Pittsburgh Press, 2004); Animal Soul (Invisible Cities Press, 2001), a finalist for the National Book Critics Circle Award; Plus Shipping (BOA Editions, 1998); and The Legend of Light (University of Wisconsin Press, 1995), which received the Felix Pollak Prize in Poetry and was named a 1997 ALA Booklist Notable Book of the Year.
+Hicock has received three Pushcart Prizes, as well as fellowships from the Guggenheim Foundation and the National Endowment of the Arts.
+His poetry has been selected for inclusion in five volumes of Best American Poetry.

 Hicok writes poems that value speech and storytelling, that revel in the material offered by pop culture, and that deny categories such as "academic" or "narrative."
 As Elizabeth Gaffney wrote for the New York Times Book Review: "Each of Mr. Hicok's poems is marked by the exalted moderation of his voice—erudition without pretension, wisdom without pontification, honesty devoid of confessional melodrama. . . .
 His judicious eye imbues even the dreadful with beauty and meaning."

 Hicok has worked as an automotive die designer and a computer system administrator and is currently an associate professor of English at Virginia Tech in Blacksburg.

 This Clumsy Living (University of Pittburgh Press, 2007)